nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * When you input back in any bookmark category, you are brought back to the bookmark main.
 * When you input back in the bookmark main, you will be prompted to type “exit” to exit bookmark mode.

-###1.6 Adding a link to your chosen category:
+### 1.6 Adding a link to your chosen category:
-`add LINK`
+`add LINK` / `add LINK t->TITLE`
 If you have a link to add to your bookmark category, follow these commands.
 Make sure that you have chosen your category (Refer to 1.1) and ensure that you do not add an invalid link or an empty link to your bookmark.

 Instruction:
+1. `add LINK` e.g. `add https://nus-cs2113-ay2021s1.github.io/website/index.html`
-1. add LINK
+1. `add LINK t->TITLE` e.g. `add https://nus-cs2113-ay2021s1.github.io/website/index.html t->Cs2113T`

 e.g. add https://nus-cs2113-ay2021s1.github.io/website/index.html
 Expected output: